syrex1013/RexCrypter-2/README.md

 # Usage
 Just run ReXCrypter 2.0, select file and stub, type key 1 and key 2 and click crypt.
 # Features
 * Crypted programs run in MEMORY!!
-It does not create and exe so it can evade antivirus!
+It does not create an exe so it can evade antivirus!
 * It uses AES encryption
 * It can generated random junk code to mask encrypted virus
 # Warning